PROACTIVE-HF IDE Trial Heart Failure NYHA Class III (PROACTIVE-HF)

 Pulmonary Artery Pressure (PAP)

-Device success
+Device Success

-Time Frame: 3 years
+Time Frame: 6 Months

-Percentage of device success as documented by ability of the System to successfully transmit PAP data transmit PAP data
+Proportion of device success as documented by ability of the System to successfully transmit PAP data transmit PAP data

-Time Frame: 3 years
+Time Frame: 6 Months

 NYHA

-Time Frame: 3 years
+Time Frame: 6 Months

-NYHA and 6-Minute Walk Test
+6-Minute Walk Test

-Time Frame: 3 years
+Time Frame: 6 Months

-Time Frame: 3 years
+Time Frame: 6 Months

-Incidence of HF Hospitalizations or all-cause mortality
+Incidence of HF Hospitalizations or All-cause Mortality

 Time Frame: 12 months

-Incidence of HF Hospitalizations or all-cause mortality at 12 months
+Incidence of HF Hospitalizations or all-cause mortality at 12 months calculated from Poisson regression.

 12 months

-N-terminal pro B-type Natriuretic Peptide (NT-proBNP
+N-terminal Pro B-type Natriuretic Peptide (NT-proBNP)

 Days Alive and Out of Hospital (DAOH)

-Time Frame: 3 years
+Time Frame: 6 Months

-Time Frame: 3 years
+Time Frame: 6 Months

-HF Hospitalization or all-cause mortality
+Number of HF Hospitalization or All-cause Mortality

 Time Frame: 12 months

-Incidence of HF Hospitalizations or all-cause mortality at 12 months
+Number of HF Hospitalizations or all-cause mortality at 12 months

 12 months